Towards Continual, Online, Self-Supervised Depth: Experimental Results

 \subsection{Datasets}

 For experiments, three datasets are used: KITTI \cite{Menze2015CVPR}, Virtual KITTI \cite{cabon2020vkitti2}, and rectified New York University (NYU) v2 \cite{silberman2012indoor,bian2020unsupervised} datasets.
 The Eigen test split \cite{eigen2014depth} is used with KITTI.
-For the Virtual-KITTI dataset, the first 90\% frames of every sequence are for training and the last 10\% for evaluation.
+For the Virtual-KITTI dataset, the first 90\% frames of every sequence are used for training and the last 10\% are for evaluation.
 Refer to supplementary material for more details.
-These datasets are very different from each other, and it is very difficult to generalize from one of these to another, therefore, these datasets provide better evaluation of the proposed approach.
+These datasets are very different from each other, thereby allowing better evaluation of the proposed approach.